HansenH/Game-of-Life/README.md

 ```

 ## Instruction
-press 'p' to start / pause
+press space to start / pause

 press 'r' when paused to randomly initialize the cells